Survey on intergenerational in Nursing home: Complete Guide 2026

 5. Catalogue of Effective Intergenerational Activities

 A detailed analysis of practices in Nursing homes reveals a range of intergenerational activities whose effectiveness has been scientifically demonstrated.
-These activities are characterized by their ability to create natural interactions and to value the skills of each generation.
+These activities are characterized by their ability to create natural interactions and to enhance the skills of each generation.

 Singing ranks first among the most practiced activities (89% of establishments), followed by visual arts (76%) and body expression (68%).
 These traditional activities maintain their relevance due to their universal nature and their ability to transcend generational barriers.